alteryx/featuretools/README.md

 <img width=50% src="https://www.featuretools.com/wp-content/uploads/2017/12/FeatureLabs-Logo-Tangerine-800.png" alt="Featuretools" />
 </p>
 <p align="center">
-<i>"One of the holy grails of machine learning is to automate more and more of the feature engineering process."</i> ― Pedro Domingos, [A Few Useful Things to Know about Machine Learning](https://bit.ly/things_to_know_ml)
+<i>"One of the holy grails of machine learning is to automate more and more of the feature engineering process."</i> ― Pedro Domingos, <a href="https://bit.ly/things_to_know_ml">A Few Useful Things to Know about Machine Learning</a>

 </p>